-LAMA’s report on the Corps’ Mississippi River Maintenance Forum meeting held Wednesday, November 7, 2018 and the corresponding agenda are attached.
+LAMA’s report on the Corps’ Mississippi River Maintenance Forum meeting held this morning, Wednesday, October 2, 2019 and the corresponding agenda are attached.

 The Corps’ Mississippi Valley New Orleans (MVN) holds monthly meetings to discuss channel conditions and related issues directly with the maritime industry.
 These meetings are usually scheduled for 0900 hours on the first Wednesday of the month.
-LAMA encourages our members to attend these meetings, which are open to the public with advanced notice of attendance.
+LAMA encourages our members to attend these meetings, which are open to the public (with advanced notice of attendance provided to MVN).
 The agenda for this meeting as provided by the MVN is attached.

 2) Southeast Waterways Update: